 Trainees are eligible to receive both a Trainee Research Award and a Merit Travel Award.
 However, they may not receive more than one Merit Travel Award.
-All 12 Trainee Research Award competitors should receive a Merit Travel Award.
+All 18 Trainee Research Award competitors should receive a Merit Travel Award.
 The SSR office checks the list of Trainee platform and poster session finalists that the committee has recommended against a list of previous Trainee platform and poster winners (first, second and third place); previous winners are ineligible.
 If a previous winner has been chosen as a finalist by the Awards committee, and alternate will be chosen.

 APRIL/MAY/JUNE -All applicants for Trainee Research Award and Merit Travel Awards are notified by the SSR Office informing them of their status by the SSR Business Office.
 Award recipients and competition finalists will be provided with specific information and instructions pertaining to their award, including details regarding their presentation, the awards ceremony, certificates and checks, etc. The Office confirms that all Trainee award recipients will attend the annual meeting.
 Trainees must be present to win.
 If they will not attend, an alternate is chosen in their place.
 The Awards Chair receives the finalized list of Trainee Merit Travel Awards from the SSR Business Office.
-The Chair invites the senior Trainee Representative to cochair the Trianee Platform Competition.
+The Chair invites the senior Trainee Representative to cochair the Trainee Platform Competition.
 The Office prepares ribbons to be attached to the posters for the Trainee poster competitors to highlight these outstanding trainee posters.
 Trainees competing in poster competition should be scheduled by the Office on the first and second day of posters only, not on the third (last) day.

-The SSR Office and Awards Chair communicate with RFD/CSIRO regarding the RFD Trainee travel awards.
-RFD sends a promotional flyer to the office for display at the annual meeting.
-RFD sends a power point slide for the awards presentation session to the Chair and the office.
-Office communicates with CSIRO about getting travel monies to the award recipients.

 The Awards Chair submits a summer SSR Board meeting report for the Awards committee to the office and Board Liaison.

 JULY (prior to the annual meeting) – The Awards Chair queries members of the Awards Committee to determine who will attend the Annual meeting and inform those attending of their responsibilities (attend the Trainee finalist Platform talks and view the posters of Trainee Research Poster finalists, meet to select the Trainee Research Awardees, attend the Awards Committee meeting, and attend the various awards ceremonies).
 The SSR Business Office will provide score sheets to the Awards Committee members for both the Trainee Finalist Poster and Platform presentations.
 Score sheets will indicate the date and time of the presentations to be attended.
 Instructions for ranking the Trainee Research finalist presentations will be sent to the Awards Committee members by the Awards Chair prior to the meeting.